-G. Car sharing is an increasingly popular option for people making the same journeys regularly to and from work, for example.
+G. Car sharing is an increasingly popular option for people making the same journeys regularly - to and from work, for example.
 Many companies run schemes that help colleagues who live near to each other and work in the same place to contact each other so they can share the journey to work.
 Liftshare and Carshare are two national organisations that maintain online databases of people who would be prepared to team up.
-Other people may be able to replace part or all of their journey to work - or any journeys, for that matter - with low-cost transport such as a bicycle, or even by just walking.
+Other people may be able to replace part or all of their Access https://ieltsonlinetests.com for more practices page 6 journey to work - or any journeys, for that matter - with low-cost transport such as a bicycle, or even by just walking.
 The more you can reduce your car use, however you gain access to it, the more you will save.

-The text has 7 paragraphs (A - G).
+The text has 7 paragraphs ( $\mathbf{A} - \mathbf{G}$ ).